-The National Gross Domestic Product by Income and Expenditure Accounts (IEA) give a comprehensive statistical picture of Canadian economic developments.
-The GDP by Income and by Expenditure is the centre of macroeconomic analysis and policy-making in Canada.
+The Gross Domestic Product and Income and Expenditure Accounts give a comprehensive statistical picture of Canadian economic developments.
+The GDP by Income and by Expenditure is at the centre of macroeconomic analysis and policy-making in Canada.

 - Economic accounts